Slashdot is powered by your submissions, so send in your scoop

 If you're going to get snotty and dismissive, why not recognize that the needs of the market, easily/cheaply scalable databases without complex planning in application design, are more important than what this team happens to think it can do better, and don't need a vendor white paper to make clear in a few sentences?

-This is a commercial version of MIT C-Store (Score:4, Informative)
+This looks like it will be a commercial version of the Michael Stonebraker and MIT developed C-Store column-oriented:

 - Web site: http://db.lcs.mit.edu/projects/cstore/ [mit.edu]